ch3thiya/ch3thiya/README.md

 ## 👨‍💻 whoami

-I am a Computer Science Undergraduate and Full Stack Developer with a strong foundation in backend and frontend development.
+I am a Computer Science Undergraduate and a Full Stack Web Developer.
 Alongside this, I am actively learning and transitioning into Data Engineering and Data Science, developing a solid understanding of data handling, exploration, and foundational concepts.

 ## 🛠️ Tech Stack